-Detailed Explanation from Student: The scholarship appeals committee needs to know why a student is appealing the loss of their scholarship/s.
-This documentation must be typed and signed by the student and must include any specific information that will support the appeal.
+Detailed Explanation from Student: The scholarship appeals committee needs to know why a student is appealing the loss of his/her scholarship/s.
+This documentation must be typed and signed by the student, and must include any specific information that will support the appeal.
 Electronic signatures are acceptable.
-Please note that a name in a typed font instead of a signature is not an acceptable form of an electronic signature.
+Please note that a name in typed font in lieu of a signature is not an acceptable form of an electronic signature.

 Supporting Documentation: The nature of the scholarship appeal determines the documentation.
-Students may submit a copy of an obituary, a divorce decree, proof of a loss of job, a letter from a professor or staff member, medical documentation, and any other documentation the student believes will support their scholarship appeal.
+Students may submit a copy of an obituary, a divorce decree, proof of a loss of job, a letter from a professor or staff member, medical documentation and any other documentation the student believes will support his/her scholarship appeal.
 If the student is submitting documentation with a scholarship appeal, it must be professional, and complete.
 The dates listed on the documentation must correspond with the dates of the semester being appealed.